 There is hope.
-Employers such as Exchange Analytics see the value and benefit of military spouses and are not hesitating to hire.
-Since assuming leadership last year, President Joe Adamczyk hired three military spouses to his small business, one of whom the company-sponsored as a fellow through the U.S. Chamber of Commerce Foundation – Hiring Our Heroes Military Spouse Fellowship Program.
+Employers such as Exchange Analytics see the value and benefit of military spouses and are not hesitant to hire them.
+Since assuming leadership last year, President Joe Adamczyk hired three military spouses to his small business, one of whom the company sponsored as a fellow through the U.S. Chamber of Commerce Foundation – Hiring Our Heroes Military Spouse Fellowship Program.
 The program is part of an initiative that connects career-ready military spouses to a paid 6-week fellowship that provides professional training, networking, and hands-on experience.
-“Smart employers will recognize that a lasting change from COVID is less dependency on localized talent”, says Adamczyk, “they will not be deterred by the prospect of a military spouse potentially having to move several years down the road.”
+“Smart employers will recognize that a lasting change from COVID is less dependency on localized talent,” says Adamczyk, “they will not be deterred by the prospect of a military spouse potentially having to move several years down the road.”
 As more employers catch wind of the highly qualified and versatile pool of military spouse talent and have the ability and foresight to hire and retain despite employee relocation, resumes may smooth as spouses maintain positions for longer periods.

 In a future post-COVID era, with work-from-home and hybrid options becoming the norm, here’s hoping the stigma of the transitory life of a military spouse and the implied lack of job longevity may be a thing of the past.